utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 I looked at several options, including [google sheets](https://daily-dev-tips.com/posts/nodejs-write-data-in-a-google-sheet/), air table, but decided to go with Firebase.

 Firebase is a fantastic real-time database.
-In this example, I didn't really need the real-time part, but it works well.
+I didn't really need the real-time part in this example, but it works well.

 So first, head over to [Firebase](https://console.firebase.google.com/), sign up, and create your first project.